Ashar2shahid/OevAuctionHouse-testing/README.md

   For example, a malicious actor that has access to it may call `initiateWithdrawal()` so that the auctioneer bots disregard the respective bids, or call `cancelWithdrawal()` whenever a withdrawal is initiated to prevent the funds from ever being withdrawn.
   Therefore, the said contract should only expose these functions to a trusted EOA or multisig, or in the case that it will expose them to untrusted parties in a restricted fashion, great care must be taken to make sure that doing so will not be abused.

+## Expected Contract Load and Usage

+- `deposit()`:
+    - used by: `SEARCHER`
+    - expected load: 1 request per min
+    - description: searchers will use this function to    deposit funds to the contract infrequently
+- `placeBid()`:
+    - used by: `SEARCHER`
+    - expected load: 30 request per sec
+    - description: searchers will use this function to place bids to the contract frequently.
+This function is expected to be called by a large number of searchers especially when there is an OEV opportunity.
+- `awardBid()`:
+    - used by: `AUCTIONEER`
+    - expected load: 20 request per min
+    - description: auctioneer bots will use this function to award bids to the searchers frequently.
+The fulfillment of this function call is critical for the searcher to extract the OEV and hence shouldn't be delayed or bottlenecked.
+- `reportFulfillment()`:
+    - used by: `SEARCHER`
+    - expected load: 10 request per min
+    - description: searchers will use this function to report the fulfillment of the OEV transaction.
+This function is expected to be called frequently.
+- `confirmFulfillment()`:
+    - used by: `AUCTIONEER`
+    - expected load: 10 request per min
+    - description: auctioneer bots will use this function to confirm the fulfillment of the OEV transaction.
+This function is expected to be called frequently.

 ## Example conventions for `bidDetails`, `awardDetails` and `fulfillmentReport`

 Below are example conventions for `bidDetails`, `awardDetails` and `fulfillmentReport`.